 A master of science degree in biomedical engineering prepares students for employment in many industries including government and medicine.
 This profession is continually expanding as a result of the immense interest from public, government, scientific, and medical communities to improve quality of life.
 Employment opportunities include working with artificial organs, electrical muscle stimulators, drug delivery systems, artificial joints, prosthetics, and medical imaging technologies.
 CNN Money lists Biomedical Engineering as the number one engineering field in America!

-- Biomedical Systems Engineering - Faculty Advisors: Dr. David Reynolds
+Biomedical Systems Engineering - Faculty Advisor

 - GPA of at least 2.7 in undergraduate course work.